KazaiMazai/SwiftletModel/README.md

 ```

 If `BelongsTo` is a required relation, why is the property still optional?
-Relation properties are always optional becuase it's the way how SwiftletModel handles incomplete data.
+Relation properties are always optional because it's the way how SwiftletModel handles incomplete data.

 Required relation means that it cannot be explicitly nullified.

 ### HasMany

 `@HasMany` is a required to-many relation.

 ```swift
 /**